skyfrigate/pysmapper/README.md

 character sent is `u`.
 #### -oat | --on-accepted-text
 Default text to be sent to the text handler if the cipher is accepted.
 If not specified the character is `y`
+#### -pd | --port-detection
+Enable the port detection on the program.
+So the program will try to find port using TLS/SSL.
+If -port is present -pd is ignored.
+Using -pd might make the program run slower as it will try to establish 11 tcp connection at each try.
+It will stop his research at the first available port found.
 ### Updating pysmapper
 To update psymapper you need to execute `pysmapper.py --update <config file>` where config file is a path to a python.
 It is the same as describe just above.
 However, the python update file need some specific element to work well.